feedboards/Feedboard.VSCode/README.md

 1. Press `F5` to open a new Extension Development Host window

 > [!IMPORTANT]
-> port 17988 is the Azure server port
+> Port 17988 is the Azure server port.
+>
-> port 17989 is the GitHub server port
+> Port 17989 is the GitHub server port.

 ## Build the application